Question 1:

 James Mill was a Scottish economist and political philosopher.
 He divided Indian history into three periods—Hindu, Muslim and British.
 But this periodisation of Indian history has certain problems which are given below:

 (i) We try to divide history into different periods to capture the central features of a time, as they appear to us.
-But, this division of Mill does not tell us about features of a time or its central features.
-It only tells us about the prominent religion in different ages.
+But, this division of Mill does not tell us about features of a time or its central

 (ii) This periodisation of history tells us that the period before the British rule in India was one of ‘darkness’ and the British rule in Indian territory has brought prosperity in the country.
 We cannot accept such conception in the present age.